 This Canadian band was formed in 1993 as an instrumental band in conjunction with the opening of their own Eclipse Studio.

 Guitarist Glen Drover and drummer Shawn Drover, the founding members, are brothers.
+They had been playing together well before Eidolon and were in cover bands.
 After an independent release called Zero Hour the band parts ways with Siminic.
 This quartet records Seven Spirits.
 The album was a concept with religion and man being a motif.
 Criss Bailey leaves the band.
 Adrian Robichaud replaces him.
 With the next album already recorded, a copy of it is left with Metal Blade's Michael Trengert who soon offers the band a worldwide deal.
 In 1998 Glen records and tours with King Diamond in support of the Voodoo album.
 June 2000 brings the release of Nightmare World and June 2001 Hallowed Apparition.
 Now featuring vocalist Pat Mulock, Eidolon released its third Metal Blade album entitled Coma Nation in the summer of 2002.
 Skyscraper Music released the album in Canada.
 The band shot a video for the title track.

 Apostles Of Defiance was released in October of 2006 and featured guest solos by Andy LaRocque.

 Mulock was inexplicably replaced by Nils.K.Rue of Pagan's Mind in May, 2004.
 Glen Drover also joined Megadeth to tour with the American band.
 Despite all the changes, the band planned to enter the Los Angered Studio in the autumn.
 A new album emerged through Escapi in mid-2006, but the Drovers had made Megadeth their main home.
 Glen, who had left Megadeth, had a solo album in 2011.
 The debut solo album, Metalusion, was released on April 5th, 2011 through Magna Carta Records.
+The band went away at this juncture, but made a soft return in 2015.
 A group of metal musicians, called Metal For Cancer, was featured on a track to support cancer research.
 The project was created by Richard Ofsoski of Ofsoski with involvement by Glen Drover.

 EIDOLON - COMA NATION - METAL BLADE/SKYSCRAPER